Seagoville, Texas: History of schools

 The first school established in Seagoville was the Brinegar School.
 The one-room log schoolhouse, which featured split-log seating, was constructed around 1867 in the area of the modern-day Heard Park.
 Professor J.T.
 Doss built a new school building in 1880; it was called Woodside.
 Another school opened in a four-frame building.
 A cyclone destroyed one of its rooms in 1903, and in 1909, that school was destroyed in a fire.
 In 1910, a new brick high-school building opened on the site of what is now Seagoville Elementary School.
 The building, a two-story facility with four rooms for upper grades upstairs and four rooms for lower grades downstairs, on land on North Kaufman Street, was donated by Ben H. Fly.
 It was built for about $10,000 ($283,000 adjusted for inflation to 2022), and was known as "The High School" and "the Old Red Schoolhouse".

 Seagoville High School first opened in 1928 on land purchased in 1927.
 This building later burned down, and Central Elementary School opened on the former high-school site.
 The current high-school facility and Seagoville Middle School opened on a 22 acre plot of land donated by M.D.
 Reeves in 1952: one building opened in 1955 and the other opened in September 1958.
 Seagoville was in the Seagoville Independent School District until August 1964, when it merged into DISD.
 The DISD operates the Seagoville Stadium in Seagoville.

 Public libraries

 Seagoville has its own public library, the Seagoville Public Library, at 702 North U.S. Highway 175.

 Community colleges

-The Texas Legislature defines all of Dallas County (including the vast majority of Seagoville) as being in the Dallas College (formerly Dallas County Community College or DCCCD) district.
+The Texas Legislature defines all of Dallas County (including the vast majority of Seagoville) as being in the Dallas College (formerly Dallas County Community College) district.
 The portion in Kaufman County is within the Trinity Valley Community College district.